Islandora-Collaboration-Group/ISLE/docs/1_system_process_overview/1_4_testing/alpha_isle_localdomain_quickstart.md

 * Run the following shell scripts manually on the apache container
     * `docker exec -it isle-apache bash`
-    * `cd /tmp`
+    * `cd /tmp/isle_drupal_build_tools/`
     * `chmod 777 *.sh`
-    * `./make_site.sh`
-    * `./install_site.sh`
+    * `./apache_provision.sh`

 * Once finished `cntrl-D` or type `exit` to get out of the apache container
-* Test (QC) the resulting setup by opening a web browser to the URL of your new Islandora Docker server (i.e. http://myname.institution.edu)
+* Test (QC) the resulting setup by opening a web browser to the `isle.localdomain` URL of the new ISLE sample site (i.e. http://isle.localdomain)

-**Please note:** The cronjob setting in the `install_site.sh` script is commented out as this will need to be flowed into the Docker build process prior.
+**Please note:** The cronjob setting in the `apache_provision.sh` script is still commented out as this will need to be flowed into the Docker build process prior.
 Issue with default Docker root user vs using islandora user.
 Drupal cron can run properly.

-#### Total build process takes 45 - 75 minutes (depending on system and internet speeds)
+**Total build process** takes 15 - 35 minutes (_depending on system and internet speeds_)

 ___